datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 ssh username@hostname
 ```

-Then start by creating a service script from your Pi's terminal using following three commands:
+Then start by creating a service file from your Pi's terminal using following three commands:

-Create a service file in system directory:
+Create a service file "MY_EXAMPLE" in system directory:

 ```bash
 sudo touch /etc/systemd/system/MY_EXAMPLE.service
 ```

-Give this newly created service file to a permission to read & write by current logged in user in pi (you)
+Give this newly created service file permission to read & write by current logged in user in pi (you)

 ```bash
 sudo chmod 644 /etc/systemd/system/MY_EXAMPLE.service